Rayzhu777/5703-CS59-2/README.md

 # 5703-CS59-2

-his project aims to develop a federated learning model to identify high-risk patients for postoperative gastric cancer recurrence.
+This project aims to develop a federated learning model to identify high-risk patients for postoperative gastric cancer recurrence.
 Gastric cancer remains one of the leading causes of cancer-related deaths worldwide, and early detection of recurrence is crucial for improving